Loading lesson…

 The big idea: ads feel like they know you because AI is watching what you do.
 You can still decide what's worth your attention.

-What is the core idea behind "Why Ads Seem to Know What You Want"?
+What is the main idea of "Why Ads Seem to Know What You Want"?

-Which best describes the scope of "Why Ads Seem to Know What You Want"?
+Which action would help you apply "Why Ads Seem to Know What You Want" responsibly?